 More links to help you on your journey to information:

-Yahoo Answers – Advice on getting a Japanese work visa without degree?
+Yahoo Answers – Advice on getting a Japanese work visa without a degree?

 Japan Guide – Teaching in Japan Without a Degree